The State of Illinois v. Joseph Smith

 Indictment, May 24th, 1844, State of Illinois vs. Joseph Smith

-According to the law of the time, the grand jury couldn’t indite someone for a crime unless they considered the evidence presented to be sufficient for a conviction.
+According to the law of the time, the grand jury couldn’t indict someone for a crime unless they considered the evidence presented to be sufficient for a conviction.
 Of course, this doesn’t mean the person was guilty.
 It just means that the evidence presented was sufficient to convince an average person of the guilt of the person.
 If we look at the five counts of the indictment, then they can be summarized as follows:

 1. Joseph had engaged in the crime of adultery with Maria Lawrence, between October 12th, 1843, and May 24th, 1844.